What are defensive stocks: definition, examples and stocks to watch

 Pharmaceutical firms and medical device makers have historically been considered defensive stocks because people will always be sick and in need of care.

-But as with any sector, some healthcare stocks are as risky as dot coms.
-For example, in 2020-2021 when just about any listed pharma firm claimed to be making a CV-19 drug breakthrough, it caused a huge and unsustainable surge in prices – known as a bubble.
-However, the more established pharma firms like Johnson & Johnson, Merck, Pfizer, and Roche have performed well during periods of economic and market instability.
+But as with any sector, some healthcare stocks are risky.
+For example, in 2020-2021 when just about any listed pharma firm claimed to be making a Covid-19 drug breakthrough, it caused a huge surge in prices – known as a bubble.

 How to trade defensive stocks

-You can trade defensive stocks with FOREX.com from 1pt.
-Follow these easy steps to start trading.
+You can trade defensive stocks with FOREX.com in these easy steps:

 - Open a FOREX.com account, or log in if you’re already a customer